 About Balance is a unique yoga and wellbeing studio, run with community values at its core, and with an emphasis on affordable holistic wellbeing.
 I taught various kinds of yoga there for some years as well as offering vocal sessions, and the studio is run by my friend Effie Love.
 Click here to check it out!
 About Balance has a Karma Card which helps make things more affordable.
 As a way of supporting friendly local business, I offer Karma Card holders their first ever GLOW Choir session at half price (£5 instead of £10/£9/£7).
 Please note this applies only to someone’s first ever GLOW choir session, and they must bring their Karma Card with them.

-If you are a sexually active adult, it can be expensive getting protection to avoid STD’s and/or pregnancy.
+If you are sexually active, it can be expensive getting protection to avoid STD’s and/or pregnancy.
 There are some bulk-buy options at this website which can help keep down the cost of keeping safe.
 Also don’t be afraid to ask your partner(s) to split the price of protection – it shouldn’t only be one person’s responsibility.
 For clear instructions on how to make a condom into a dental dam, see this nifty student-advice page.
 Consent is also an important part of keeping sex safe – psychological as well as physical safety – see this brilliant video “Tea Consent” for a fantastic explanation of consent, via tea.

 Nature’s Healthbox sells ‘free from’ foods, and natural, organic, eco-friendly health and beauty products.
 It is a small, family run internet business based near Brighton University.
 The website is user-friendly, and works on tablets and mobiles as well as computers.
 Parcels are packed using eco-friendly materials wherever possible, and deliveries are reported to be pretty speedy within the UK.
 This company strives to be as environmentally friendly as possible, and to provide opportunities to purchase natural healthy products at good prices.
 Definitely worth checking out!